Gwent sisters appear on TV show to promote mental health campaign

-A GWENT woman and her sisters appeared on a popular TV programme today to promote a project at raising awareness of mental health for men after their father took his own life three years ago.
+A GWENT woman and her sisters are supporting a project which aims to raise awareness of mental health for men after their father took his own life three years ago.

 Georgina Titley and her sisters Adrienne and Channon Titley-Baker went on ITV's This Morning to help promote Project 84.

+Georgina Titley, 29, said she believes that "more men need to speak up".

+Speaking about her father, Miss Titley - who was nominated for the South Wales Argus Pride of Gwent Award of Charity Champion for said: "It was completely unexpected.
+He was the joker, the funny one, he would always be making people laugh.
+Nobody knew what he was going through.

-The show announced it would be supporting the project - which was set up by the charity Campaign Against Miserable Living (CALM) - at the beginning of the show.
+This Morning announced it would be supporting Project 84- which was set up by the charity Campaign Against Living Miserably (CALM) - at the beginning of the show.

 Project 84 features 84 life-size sculptures (placed on the roof of the This Morning studio and on ITV's HQ) to raise awareness of figures which show that 84 men take their own lives every week in the UK.